 In 2021, we began conducting community needs assessments to identify economic, environmental, and social challenges in the communities around our farms in Latin communities throughout Costa Rica, Belize, Honduras, Guatemala, and Ecuador.
-We paired these results with the findings from our HRIA and information from other sources of engagement with our workers to develop impactful, resilient socioeconomic community projects.
-We found that due to the nature of the locations, many communities' main priorities are infrastructure improvements to important community buildings like schools and community centres, as well as access to nutrition, water, education, and healthcare.
+We healthcare.

 America and understand our impact.
-We employed third parties to survey over 2,200 people in more than 50
+We employed third parties to survey over 2,200 people in more than 50 paired these results with the findings from our HRIA and information from other sources of engagement with our workers to develop impactful, resilient socioeconomic community projects.